kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

       # Required, with no default
       # Valid values: v1beta1, v1
       subjectAccessReviewVersion: v1
+      # MatchConditionSubjectAccessReviewVersion specifies the SubjectAccessReview
+      # version the CEL expressions are evaluated against
+      # Valid values: v1
+      # Required, no default value
+      matchConditionSubjectAccessReviewVersion: v1
       # Controls the authorization decision when a webhook request fails to
       # complete or returns a malformed response or errors evaluating
       # matchConditions.